-Non-US International Medical Graduates are medical students who are citizens of countries outside of the US and attended medical schools outside of the US.
+Non-US International Medical Graduates (Non-US IMGs) are medical students who are citizens of countries outside of the US and have attended medical schools outside of the US.
 An example of this is someone who attends medical school in their home country and decides to pursue residency training in the US.

 Average USMLE Scores for Matched Non-US IMGs

 More Non-US IMGs reported having a Ph.D.
 (3.0%) than US IMGs (1.5%)

 Non-US IMGs averaged 2.5 research experiences, with 71.3% reporting at least one research experience

 Non-US IMGs reported an average of 6.9 publications per applicant, 68.8% reported at least one publication

 Non-US IMGs averaged 6.2 work experience, 87.4% reported at least one work experience